flix/book/src/automatic-derivation.md

 ### Derivation of Eq and Order

-We can automatically derive instances of the `Eq` and `Order` type classes using the `with` clause in the `enum` declaration.
+We can automatically derive instances of the `Eq` and `Order` traits using the `with` clause in the `enum` declaration.
 For example:

 ```flix